blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 Systems SHOULD define Retention Policies at the time of configuration, and SHOULD cover all Data Categories and Data Capture Fragment `selector`s from the Intended Privacy Scope with at least one Retention Policy.

 Retention Policies are resolved upon concrete instances of Data Capture Fragments.
 A particular instance of data, given the Data Capture Fragment `selector` to which it corresponds, is considered `EXPIRED` if all of the following is true:
-- There is a Retention Policy the `data-categories` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LONGER-THAN`, such that the date of the event defined under `after` has passed for a more then the time defined under `duration`
+- `selector` of the Data Capture Fragment is a part of a Privacy Scope of any of the Data Categories defined under `data-categories` property of the Retention Policy.
+Retention Policy is of type `NO-LONGER-THAN` and the difference between the current date and the date of the event defined under `after` is larger than the value of `duration`
 - AND `selector` of the Data Capture Fragment is NOT a part of a Privacy Scope of any of the Data Categories defined under `data-categories` property of the Retention Policy, whose type is `NO-LESS-THAN` and the difference between the current date and the date of the event defined under `after` is less than the value of `duration`, or has already occurred

 Privacy Compilers SHOULD be able to: